PlutoLang/plutolang.github.io/docs/Runtime Environment/Global Reference.md

 print(data:split(" "):map(tonumber):map(|k, v| -> k * v, true):concat(" ")) -- "10 30 30"
 ```
 In this example, we first use the `tonumber` function to turn the strings into numbers, then add 1 to them.
 (Although the first step is not needed in Lua/Pluto since the `+` operator would take care of it, it is used here for demonstration purposes.)
+### `table.mapped`
+Copying variant of `table.map`; returns a new table instead of modifying the input table.
+Note that nested tables will not be copied.

 ---
 ## `string`